devprincen/atm-system/README.md

 # atm-system
-Mini ATM System In C Language
+Mini ATM System In C Language.

+This is simple atm machine functionality program in c language